angrybacon/doomsday-wiki/markdown/articles/2021/02/19/alignment.md

 ::decklist{path=2021/02/19/meandeck.ubrg.doishy}

-*Post-ban both Martin 'Nevilshute' Nielson and Kai 'Sawatarix' Sawatari have been on a good run with a 4 colours (no {w}) list featuring Daze, Uro, Strix, 2 Petals and sideboarding Red Blast effects.
-Having had the opportunity to watch it first hand vs a lot of decks with mana punishment, it looked very solid.
-If nothing else I think it proved you can play the greedy control style list without heavy reliance on Astrolabe now it's gone and with only 2 basics, 1 Island and 1 Swamp.
-The list can be found below.*
+Post-ban both Martin *nevilshute* Nielsen and Kai *Sawatarix* Sawatari have been on a good run with a 4 colours (no {w}) list featuring Daze, Uro, Strix, 2 Petals and sideboarding Red Blast effects.
+Having had the opportunity to watch it first hand vs. a lot of decks with mana punishment, it looked very solid.
+If nothing else I think it proved you can play the greedy control style list without heavy reliance on Astrolabe now that it's gone and with only 2 basics, 1 Island and 1 Swamp.
+The list can be found below.

 ::decklist{path=2021/02/19/meandeck.ubrg.nevilshute-postban}